Skip to main content

 Field: description, Operator: contains, Value: "Amazon Web Services" Vendor: AWS, Category: Hosting

-Match rent payments by amount:
+Match rent payments by amount and description:

 Field: amount, Operator: =, Value: 2500.00 Field: description, Operator: contains, Value: "Property Management" Match: All conditions Vendor: ABC Property, Category: Rent

-Match any small purchase from a supplier:
+Match any purchase from a specific supplier:

 Field: description, Operator: starts_with, Value: "OFFICEWORKS" Vendor: Officeworks, Category: Office Supplies